openstack-charmers/zaza/doc/source/addingcharmtests.rst

             policy = congress.create_policy()
             self.assertTrue(policy)

-These now need to be refenced in the congress charms tests.yaml.
+These now need to be referenced in the congress charms tests.yaml.
 Additional setup is needed to run a useful congress tests, so congress' tests.yaml might look like::